Leslie Howard: Personal life

-Howard married Ruth Evelyn Martin (1895–1980) in March, 1916, and their children Ronald "Winkie" and Leslie Ruth "Doodie" who appeared with her father and David Niven in the film The First of the Few (1942), playing the role of nurse to David Niven's character, and as a major contributor in the filmed biography of her father, Leslie Howard: The Man Who Gave a Damn.
-His son became an actor and played the title role in the television series Sherlock Holmes (1954).
-His younger brother Arthur was also an actor, primarily in British comedies.
-His sister Irene was a costume designer and a casting director for Metro-Goldwyn-Mayer.
+Howard married Ruth Evelyn Martin (1895–1980) on 3 March 1916.
+Their children were Ronald "Winkie" (1918–1996) and Leslie Ruth "Doodie" (1924–2013).

+Leslie appeared with her father and David Niven in the film The First of the Few (1942), playing the role of nurse to Niven's character, and was a major contributor in the filmed biography of her father, Leslie Howard: The Man Who Gave a Damn.
+Ronald became an actor and played the title role in the television series Sherlock Holmes (1954).

+His younger brother, Arthur Howard, was also an actor, primarily in British comedies.
+His sister Irene Howard was a costume designer and a casting director for Metro-Goldwyn-Mayer.
 His sister Doris Stainer founded the Hurst Lodge School in Sunningdale, Berkshire, in 1945 and remained its headmistress until the 1970s.

-Howard was widely known as a "ladies' man", and he once said that he "didn't chase women but … couldn't always be bothered to run away".
-He reportedly had affairs with Tallulah Bankhead when they appeared on stage in the UK in Her Cardboard Lover (1927), with Merle Oberon while filming The Scarlet Pimpernel (1934), and with Conchita Montenegro, with whom he had appeared in the film Never the Twain Shall Meet (1931).
+Howard was widely known as a "ladies' man", and he once said that he "didn't chase women but ... couldn't always be bothered to run away".
+Howard reportedly fathered a daughter – Carol Grace, born 1924 – by Rosheen Marcus; Carol twice married writer William Saroyan and then actor Walter Matthau.

+He reportedly had affairs with Tallulah Bankhead when they appeared on stage in the U.K. in Her Cardboard Lover (1927), with Merle Oberon while filming The Scarlet Pimpernel (1934) and with Conchita Montenegro, with whom he had appeared in the film Never the Twain Shall Meet (1931).
 There were also rumours of affairs with Norma Shearer and Myrna Loy during filming of The Animal Kingdom.
-Howard reportedly fathered a daughter - Carol Grace, born 1924 - by Rosheen Marcus; Carol married writer William Saroyan and then actor Walter Matthau.

 Howard fell in love with Violette Cunnington in 1938 while working on Pygmalion.
-She was secretary to Gabriel Pascal who was producing the film; she became Howard's secretary and lover, and they travelled to the United States and lived together while he was filming Gone with the Wind and Intermezzo (both 1939).
+She was secretary to Gabriel Pascal who was producing the film; she became Howard's secretary and lover and they travelled to the U.S, and lived together while he was filming Gone with the Wind and Intermezzo (both 1939).
 His wife and daughter joined him in Hollywood before production ended on the two films, making his arrangement with Cunnington somewhat uncomfortable for everyone.
-He left the United States for the last time with his wife and daughter in August, 1939, and Cunnington soon followed.
+He moved from the U.S. to Britain with his wife and daughter in August 1939.
+Cunnington soon followed.
 She appeared in "Pimpernel" Smith (1941) and The First of the Few (1942) in minor roles under the stage name of Suzanne Clair.
 She died of pneumonia in her early thirties in 1942, just six months before Howard's death.
 Howard left her his Beverly Hills house in his will.